amirbou/binderdump/README.md

 ## Development Setup

-* Initialize the libelf submodule with `git submodule update --init --recursive`
+* Initialize the libelf and libbpf submodules with `git submodule update --init --recursive`

 * Install Rust using rustup